PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 We have some time thought about delivering patch releases more often (2 weeks ?
 4 weeks ?).
 But increasing the release frequency of PrestaShop would pressure the community as it would require more of their time (accordingly for more quality).

 This is why six weeks looks like a good balance between time-to-market and community / company resources cost.

+## Further topics

+After having read this article, you may be asking yourself multiple questions:

+- What about next major release?
+When will it happen?
+- What exactly involves this release process which is so costly ?

+As this blog post is already long, we will cover these questions in another post soon.
+If you have questions you would like to add to this list, please write a comment, and we will do our best to answer it in this next post!

 [1]: If a massive vulnerability is found, we might outlaw this rule and deliver patch releases for previous versions, but this would be only done for critical vulnerabilities.
 [2]: In case of 'regular' security vulnerabilities we will follow this process.
 However if a critical vulnerability was found on older, unmaintained versions, we might break this rule and patch these older versions as we also care about the community still using these old versions.